CBSE Class 12th Exam Date:17 Feb' 26 - 17 Feb' 26

 Answer:

 The fruits formed as a result of parthenocarpy are generally seedless.
-Hence, for parthenocarpy, we can select fruits which have a lot of seeds in them.
-Such fruits include watermelon, orange, muskmelon, lemon, etc. So we can select watermelon to induce parthenocarpy because by this method we can have seedless watermelons.
+Hence, for parthenocarpy, we can select fruits that have a lot of seeds in them.
+Such fruits include watermelon, orange, muskmelon, lemon, etc. So we can select watermelon to induce parthenocarpy because by this method, we can have seedless watermelons.

 Answer: